 Tips for Teaching Kids

 Talk about a mom win on a weekend morning!
-By the age of four or five, most kids can carry out the whole process on their own - yes, even cracking the eggs and handling the stove.
+By the age of four or five, most kids have the skill set necessary to work the whole process on their own.
+Yes, even cracking the eggs and handling the stove.
 But for your kids, you know their limits.
 So here are a couple of tips for helping your little ones gain a bit of breakfast independence.
 And keeping your kitchen

 sort of clean.